davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 # Template and Slot Elements

-There are two elements which can be very useful in creating Web Components which you might not be familliar with: `<template>` and `<slot>`, for creating content fragments and passing content in to components.
+Two handy elements for creating content fragments and passing content to components you might not be familiar with are <template> and <slot>.

 ## `<template>`